funatsufumiya/bevy_movie_player/README.md

 ## Known issues

-- Movie load FPS limitation is needed. (example code has 30fps limitation)
+- Movie load FPS limitation is needed. (example code has 30fps limitation, but should use original thread in module)
 - Sound is not supported now.
 - Returns alpha 0 image if movie stops.
 Planning to provide mode to show last frame or black image.